Activities at Tennyson Wharf Care Home

 April

-As we step in to April and a fun filled month ahead we hope you can join us - all welcome.
+Hello April!
+We are looking forward to a fun filled month ahead - all welcome.

 Coffee Morning - First Thursday of the month